-- To insert the Bread Pan in the Bread Baker, seat it in place with the marking "Front" facing the front of the machine.
-Press down until it snaps into place. - Remember to insert the Kneading Paddle first, then add all your ingredients BEFORE inserting the Bread Pan into the Oven of your Breadman®. - To remove the Bread Pan from the Oven, hold the Handle with a mitt and lift gently.
+- To insert the Bread Pan in the Bread Baker, seat it in place at a right angle, and turn clockwise. - Remember to insert the Kneading Paddle first, then add all your ingredients BEFORE inserting the Bread Pan into the Oven of your Breadman® - To remove the Bread Pan from the Oven, hold the Handle with a mitt, turn it counterclockwise and lift gently.
+(An arrow on the Bread Pan reminds you which direction to turn to remove it.)